MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-managed-network.md

 * Using FQDN outbound rules increases the cost of the managed virtual network because FQDN rules use Azure Firewall.
 For more information, see [Pricing](#pricing).
 * FQDN outbound rules only support ports 80 and 443.
 * When using a compute instance with a managed network, use the `az ml compute connect-ssh` command to connect to the compute using SSH.
-* If your managed network is configured to __allow only approved outbound__, you cannot use an FQDN rule to access Azure Storage Accounts.
+* If your managed network is configured to __allow only approved outbound__, you can't use an FQDN rule to access Azure Storage Accounts.
 You must use a private endpoint instead.

 ## Configure a managed virtual network to allow internet outbound